svanidzee/svanidzee/README.md

 ## 🔭 Goals of 2021

 I want to learn English.
 Now I watch English youtube channels and articles everyday and write English articles about program technology each week, I hope I can prepared in 2021 💪.
-I also want to contribute more open source projects make I can improve my skills of program.
+I also want to contribute more open source projects so make I can improve my skills of program.

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks